 John Gruber defined success as coming from three essential qualities — being a ‘fussy coffee drinker’, using a ‘clicky keyboard’, and drinking lots of ‘over-carbonated water’ (in his case, double-fizzed water from a Soda Stream).

 I’ve always been a coffee person.
 (And I like bubbly mineral water, so I’m two-thirds of the way there.)
-I drink between two to four cups a day, so I’m nowhere in Lee Child’s league.
+I drink one or two cups a day, so I’m nowhere in Lee Child’s league.

 I used to have my own fussy coffee preparation technique using an original Melitta ceramic dripper cone with white Melitta filter paper.
 Filter paper used to be made using an environmentally unfriendly chlorine bleaching process.
 The upside was that it left no weird aftertaste.
 I haven’t found a non-bleached filter paper that tastes even half okay.
 In any case, I don’t want to used bleached filter paper now.

 The second best thing to a hot coffee, is an iced coffee.
 Iced coffee is a great summer drink.
 Naturally, I have a fussy iced latte making technique as well.
 This is how you make it.
 Get a pint glass.
 Fill it a third full with milk.
 (I use regular milk.
 It should work with plant based milks, but I haven’t tried it myself.)
 Then fill the next third with cold water.
 Leave the last third empty.
 Pour the contents into a blender (preferably a powerful one.
 I have a classic Vitamix).
-Add decent instant coffee.
-I use one teaspoon of Clipper Fairtrade Super Special Arabica Coffee and two teaspoons of Clipper Super Special Organic Decaf Instant Coffee.
+Add decent instant coffee to taste.
+I use Clipper Fairtrade Super Special Arabica Coffee.
 Blend on full power for 25 seconds.
 Hey presto, pour it out into the pint glass with a few ice cubes and you now have a pint glass full of what looks like the creamy top of a Guinness pint — but the whole glass is the head of the pint.
 It even has the same gravity effect (as it settles, like a pint of Guinness).
 This drink is like nothing else.
 Paradise.

 I don’t drink alcohol and write at the same time.
 If I did it would be either a Guinness or a pint of German pils, preferably something from Southern Germany, or Affligem (Belgium), or Lost & Grounded’s Keller Pils (which comes from, err… Bristol).
 If I’m going cheap it would be Bavaria, which is brewed in...
 Holland.